Why Do People Go to Therapy?

 Try therapy with a compassionate non-judgmental professional

 Therapy was developed as a treatment response to address mental health conditions.
-Over the years, its popularity as a treatment method has grown, and in 2023, over 41.7 million US adults saw a therapist.
-Research demonstrates that many forms of talk therapy can effectively reduce symptoms of conditions like generalized anxiety disorder or major depression.
+Over the years, its popularity as a treatment method for many people has grown, and in 2023, over 41.7 million US adults saw a therapist.
+Research demonstrates that many forms of talk therapy can effectively reduce people's symptoms of conditions like generalized anxiety disorder or major depression.

-While you do not need a mental health diagnosis to go to therapy, medical doctors might refer clients experiencing specific symptoms to have a follow-up conversation with a therapist.
+While you do not need a mental health diagnosis to go to therapy, medical doctors might refer clients experiencing specific symptoms to go to therapy for a follow-up conversation with a therapist.
 Below are several conditions therapists commonly address:

 • Anxiety